-very aspect of the energy spectrum is changing in the drive for a more sustainable future.
+Very aspect of the energy spectrum is changing in the drive for a more sustainable future.
 The energy market is being transformed, with the move to distributed power, new sources of energy like blue and green hydrogen, decarbonisation and digitalisation.
 Innovation is key.

-So, it was with eager anticipation that I attended the E.ON Innovation conference in early October, in the guise of a little robot avatar at a three-day virtual event, rather than winging my way to Dortmund, Germany.
+So, it was with eager anticipation that I attended the E.ON Innovation conference in early October, in the guise of a robot avatar at a threeday virtual event, rather than winging my way to Dortmund, Germany.
 Given there were 83 speakers and 1,250 minutes of live streaming of Europe's largest virtual energy event, this report focuses on some of the key themes, although there was food for thought in nearly every session.

 Leonhard Birnbaum, CEO of E.ON set the picture.
+'The biggest

-'The biggest challenge today is the energy transition.
+The virtual world of the E.ON Innovation event was a gateway to discussions on every aspect of energy market transformation Photo: E.ON Innovation challenge today is the energy transition.
 There are big and small innovations in every area, which by definition require small steps every day.
-Innovation also leads to more CO2 reduction and the key area of innovation will be to digitise our full eco-systems.'
+Innovation also leads to more CO2 reduction and the key area of innovation will be to digitise our full ecosystems.'

-Birnbaum emphasised that 'sustainability means electrification, and particularly renewable electrification with hydrogen development from renewable sources at scale'.
-However, 'building this eco-system will require significant finance and demographics, which is a major challenge to reach E.ON's target of net zero by 2045 or sooner', he noted.
+He emphasised that 'sustainability means electrification, and particularly renewable electrification with hydrogen development from renewable sources at scale.'
+However: 'building this ecosystem will require significant finance and demographics, which is a major challenge to reach E.ON's target of net zero by 2045 or sooner,' noted Birnbaum.